What is it?

 There are different weed killers available on the market today, it does just depend on how heavily affected your garden is.
 We thought we’d make it slightly easier and provide a bit of advice for small areas (where you may have the odd unsightly weed) and larger areas (where it’s an overgrown area, vastly populated by the overpowering little blighters).

-Larger Areas: Use selective weed killer such as Westland Resolva Concentrate as it targets the weed, not the lawn.
+Larger Areas: Use selective weed killer such as Westland Resolva Concentrate as it targets the weed and won’t kill the lawn.

 Did you know?

-- Self-Heal has been used to help certain was originally used as a remedy for sore throats and other slight ailments.
+- Self-Heal has been used to help certain ailments, and was originally used as a remedy for sore throats and other slight ailments.